emissary-ingress/emissary/docs/topics/using/edgectl/service-preview-reference.md

 #### Configuring RBAC

 Since the Traffic Agent is built on Ambassador Edge Stack, it needs a subset of the same RBAC permissions that Ambassador does.
-The easiest way to provide this is to create a `ServiceAccount` in your service's namespace, bound to the `traffic-agent` `Role` or `ClusterRole`:
+The easiest way to provide this is to create a `ServiceAccount` in your service's namespace, bound to the `traffic-agent` `Role` or `ClusterRole`.

+The following YAML is the basic Traffic Agent RBAC configuration manifests that is available for download at https://www.getambassador.io/yaml/traffic-agent-rbac.yaml.

 ```yaml
 # This is traffic-agent-rbac.yaml